Questions and answers: Sainsbury's Bank transfer of equity

 Transfer of Equity Conveyancing for Leasehold titles

 Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such restrictions are not strictly observed you may be in violation of the lease.
+If such conditions are not complied with you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance